PBWiseman/F1-pi-display/README.md

 ## Setting up a new computer

-- Install Python and Pip if not installed yet
+- Install Python, Pip and pipenv (pip install pipenv --user) if not installed yet
-- Run: py -3 -m venv .venv
-- Run: .venv\Scripts\activate
-- Run: pip install Flask
-- Run: pip install requests
+- Run: pipenv install
-- Run: pip install mvf1
+- Run: pipenv shell

 ## Every time you want to run the server